one2nc/hot-reload-inside-docker-examples/micronaut-postgres/README.md

 > $ cd `<PATH-TO-WORKING-DIR>`

-2. Run the `docker-compose-test.yml` file.
+2. Run the `docker-compose.yml` or `docker-compose-gradle.yml` files depending on the build tool you are using i.e Maven or Gradle.

+`IN CASE OF MAVEN APPLICATION:`

+> $ docker-compose up

+`IN CASE OF GRADLE APPLICATION:`

-> $ docker-compose up -d
+> $ docker-compose -f docker-compose-gradle.yml up

-If you're running `docker-compose up -d` command for first time, it would take 7-10 minutes to pull images( openjdk:11) and downloading dependencies.
+If you're running `docker-compose up` command for first time, it would take 7-10 minutes to pull images( openjdk:11) and downloading dependencies.
 If everything runs successfully, by doing `docker ps` you would see the following outcome.